gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "The knapsack—you *are* planning to run away, aren't you?"

 The young soldier sighed.
-"I prefer to think of it as 'go home'.
+"I prefer to think of it as going home.
 Please, just give me a chance to explain, all right?"
-He glanced at Kulbinder,
+He glanced at Kulbinder and sighed.
-then back at Noxy.
 "I'll come find you as soon as I can, I promise.
-And if you want to tell the reeve or the tralpa—"

-"We talked about this," Kulbinder growled.

-"Yes, well, things have changed, haven't they?"
-Thokmay sighed again.
-"Come on.
-Let's go see how much trouble I'm in for disappearing."
+Now let's go see how much trouble I'm in for disappearing."

 Four hours picking seeds out of thimbleberries left Noxy with stinging red stains up to her knuckles.
 Her only consolation was that
-she wasn't hauling bucket after bucket out of Stale's communal latrines to dump in the mouldering pit two hundred strides from the gate.
+she wasn't hauling bucket after bucket out of Stale's latrines to dump in the mouldering pit two hundred strides from the gate.
 From her perch on the wall,
 she watched Thokmay trudge back and forth, a padded wooden yoke over his shoulders with a bucket hanging from each end.
 Everyone gave him a wide berth, even Kulbinder.

 She lay in bed that night and stared at the ceiling,